 - The parties reconcile and/or dismiss the case.

 This leaves lots of parts either trying their case or setting it for trial and hoping to reach a last-minute settlement.
 This can be terribly frustrating for many individuals.
 They want their case to settle.
 They want their case to end.
-But they cannot reach a settlement.
+But they cannot settle.

 So, in some instances, a party might be looking for an armchair quarterback to pontificate.
 In other words, simply talking with their attorney to see if there is a way to settle the case or simply waiting patiently for the trial date, they think there is a different way.